FeynmanDNA/ReactJS_RemchiBookwormTutorial/README.md

   }
 ```
 if `errors` is empty, means there is no error, and proceed to pass `this.state.data` to the parent's submit().

+## Part2

+- setup Redux and create our first reducer and thunk action
+- make async request to server
+- setup backend server with ExpressJS and use babel to use latest and greatest JS

+To make async request to server, we need Redux Thunk

+createStore creates a Redux store, and that is the most important thing, store.
+applyMiddleware allows us to use thunk and middle ware.
+provider is a high-order component from react-redux.

+rootReducer is the whole TREE, the whole state object.